-19.A very loving hind and a lovely doe, let her breasts satisfy you at all times.
+19.As a very loving hind and a lovely doe, let her breasts satisfy you at all times.
 Be intoxicated with her love continuously.

-20.And why, my son, should you be intoxicated with a strange woman or embrace the bosom of a foreign woman?
+20.And why should you, my son, be intoxicated with a strange woman or embrace the bosom of a foreign woman?